10 Things to Do in Belem in Lisbon

 Cruise on the Tagus| ©wolli s

 To see the tower, the Jerónimos Monastery, and the Padrão dos Descobrimentos from a different perspective, you can opt for a river cruise on the Tagus.
-Excursions depart from the port of Belém or other central neighborhoods of Lisbon.
-A good option might be a boat trip at sunset.
-This way, you can see the main monuments of the Portuguese capital while sailing the waters of the river.
+Tours depart from the port of Belém or other central neighborhoods in Lisbon.
+A sunset boat ride is a great option.
+This way, you can see the main monuments of the Portuguese capital as you glide along the river.

-The boats usually reach Praça do Comércio passing under one of the city's icons: the 25 de Abril Bridge, the longest suspension bridge in Europe.
-Opened in 1966 as the Salazar Bridge, it changed its name after the 1974 Carnation Revolution.
-Its shape and red color resemble the Golden Gate Bridge in San Francisco.
+The boats usually reach Praça do Comércio by passing under one of the city’s icons: the 25 de Abril Bridge, the longest suspension bridge in Europe.
+Opened in 1966 as the Salazar Bridge, it was renamed after the 1974 Carnation Revolution.
+Due to its shape and red color, it resembles San Francisco’s Golden Gate Bridge.

-If you are traveling to Lisbon in the summer, I recommend booking tours in advance.
-These excursions are very popular during the warmer months.
+If you’re traveling to Lisbon in the summer, I recommend booking your tour in advance.
+During the warmer months, these excursions are very popular.

 Book a cruise on the Tagus